Dynamics of Taxi-like Logistics Systems: Theory and Microscopic Simulations

 In this case, when a commuter is generated at any node in the network, a certain algorithm is implemented to assign a nearby empty taxi to come pick the commuter up.
 The assigned empty taxi becomes booked, which will go from its current position to the location of the commuter via the shortest path.
-In this way, the policy matrix is different for different booked taxis (which are still counted as agents of type $\mathcal L$), which we formally denote as $\mathcal P^m_{ij}$.
-In this work, we use a simple assignment algorithm, in which the nearest empty within a specific range $R$ from the commuter will be assigned.
+In this way, the policy matrix is different for different booked taxis (which are still counted as agents of type $\mathcal L$), which we formally denote as $\mathcal P^m_{ij}$ (the superscript is the taxi index).
+In this work, we use a simple assignment algorithm, in which the nearest empty taxi within a specific range $R$ from the commuter will be assigned.
 For empty taxis that are not booked, they still move with a decentralized policy $\mathcal P_{ij}$, and in our simulations it is a completely random policy.
 Thus empty taxis roam the road network with a random walk, before being booked and move directly towards the origin of the booking commuter.